 It's important to note that there are many destinations in the Caribbean to choose from, including several remote islands in the nearby Atlantic Ocean.
 As a result, these destinations are often classified for travel by the island groups you're visiting, including the Lucayan Archipelago, Greater Antilles, Lesser Antilles, the Winward Islands, and the Leeward Antilles.

 The Lucayan Archipelago consists of the Bahamas and Turks and Caicos Islands while the Greater Antilles contains the Cayman Islands, Cuba, Haiti, Dominican Republic, Jamaica, Puerto Rico, and the Spanish Virgin Islands.
 Meanwhile, the U.S. Virgin Islands, British Virgin Islands, Anguilla, Antigua, Barbuda, Redonda, Saint Martin, Saba, Sint Eustatius, Saint Barthélemy, Saint Kitts, Nevis, Montserrat, and Guadeloupe all belong to the Lesser Antilles.
 The Winward Islands consist of Dominica, Martinique, Saint Lucia, Saint Vincent, The Grenadines, Grenada, Barbados, and Trinidad and Tobago, and the Leeward Antilles consist of Aruba, Curaçao, and Bonaire.

 What to Pack

 When it comes time to leave the winter cold behind, you won't need to pack your warm coat for this trip.
 Instead, what to pack for your Caribbean vacation really comes down to what you feel best in at the beach or what you'll be most comfortable wearing while partying, relaxing, or dining outdoors with your feet in the sand.
 Bring bathing suits and summer clothing for the daytime and maybe a light sweater if it gets cold at night.
-January is rainy month, especially in the Bahamas or Bermuda, so you might want to bring a light raincoat as well.
+January is a rainy month, especially in the Bahamas or Bermuda, so you might want to bring a light raincoat as well.

 January Events in the Caribbean

 If you're visiting the Caribbean in January, you can start the year with a bang at a New Year's party or finish out your mid-winter holiday at an early Carnival celebration in Aruba and St. Kitts.
 Fortunately, there are plenty of January events in the Caribbean, many of which are public and free to attend.
 You just have to know where to go and when to be there to catch all the action.